kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

           service.beta.kubernetes.io/aws-load-balancer-type: "external"
           service.beta.kubernetes.io/aws-load-balancer-scheme: internet-facing
           service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: "instance"
-          service.beta.kubernetes.io/aws-load-balancer-ssl-cert: "arn:aws:acm:xxxxxxxxxx" # the ARN of you x509 certificate
+          service.beta.kubernetes.io/aws-load-balancer-ssl-cert: "arn:aws:acm:xxxxxxxxxx" # the ARN of your x509 certificate
           service.beta.kubernetes.io/aws-load-balancer-ssl-ports: "443" # enable TLS on this port
           service.beta.kubernetes.io/aws-load-balancer-backend-protocol: http # will not originate HTTPS connection to the backend

         httpPort: 80
-        httpsFirst: true # hack for the NLB health check, explained hereafter
+        httpsFirst: true # workaround for the NLB health check, as explained later
         httpsPort: 443
         type: LoadBalancer
       # **Method A** for proxying from port 443 to port 8080